aqua7491/org.stepic.mailru.hadoop/README.md

 >
 > Solutions of Hadoop course from Mail.ru on [stepic.org](http://bit.ly/stepic-hadoop).

-__These solutions are for reference only, please do not use them as your decisions!__
+__These solutions are for reference only, please do not use them as a cheat sheet!__